ctepx25/devops-assignment/README.md

 `Error: Error pinging Docker server: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?`

-Means terraform provider faild to connect to docker daemon socket or `/var/run/docker.sock` symlink is broken.
+Means terraform provider failed to connect to the docker daemon socket or `/var/run/docker.sock` symlink is broken.

 You can find your Docker socket using the following command: `docker context ls`